holly-cummins/meme-generator/README.md

 Also for picocli applications the dev mode is supported.
 When running dev mode, the picocli application is executed and on press of the Enter key, is restarted.

+## Image formats

+Note that any new images you add need to *not* have alpha enabled (they should be 24-bit colour, not 32-bit colour).

 ## Related Guides

 - Picocli ([guide](https://quarkus.io/guides/picocli)): Develop command line applications with Picocli